CDPHE/WasteWaterVariantCalling/README.md

 1. performs variant calling and variant filtration using Freebayes
 2. uses bcftools view to pull out VOC/VUI-associated spike mutations
-3. generates a summary tsv of spike mutations for all samples in both wide and long formats
+3. generates a summary tsv of the allele frequencies of spike mutations in the bam files for all samples in both wide and long formats, and a long format summary of the depth of coverage for spike mutations
 4. transfers outputs to the user's chosen google bucket location

 citation for bcftools: